 Likewise we use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries who participate.
-We also employ a Spanish teacher, one

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.